GolAbrishami/Number-of-Hours-Spent-on-Social-Media/README.md

 Taken together, *age* and *number of social media accounts* are useful in predicting the time that a person spends in social media per day.
 But the ***linear model*** is not a suitable model to predict the number of hours spent on social media.
 We can’t ensure that the observed effect is only caused by the variation in our predictor variables.

-Overall human behavior is too complicated to fit it into a linear model. fit it into a linear model.
+Overall human behavior is too complicated to fit it into a linear model.